noahehall/theBookOfNoah/linux/docker/docker_new.md

       - domain name system
       - protocol for mapping host names to IP addresses
       - enables clients to decouple from a dependency on a specific host IP and instead depend on whatever host is referred to by a known name (e.g. poop.com)
+      - one of the most basic ways to change outbound communications is by creating names for IP addresses
   - network
     - defined in the way that network interfaces are linked together
     - the links between itnerfaces determines an interfaces IP address